-Phishing is an attack that is designed to steal your money, or your identity, by getting you to divulge personal information on websites that pretend to be legitimate sites.
+Phishing is an attack that attempts to steal your money, or your identity, by getting you to divulge personal information on websites that pretend to be legitimate sites.
 These websites are designed to lure you into revealing personal information, such as credit card numbers, bank information, or passwords.
-Cybercriminals typically pretend to be reputable companies, friends, or acquaintances in a fake email message, which contains a link to a phishing website.
+Cybercriminals typically pretend to be reputable companies, friends, or acquaintances in a fake message, which contains a link to a phishing website.

-Learn to spot a phishing email
+Learn to spot a phishing message

 Here are some ways to recognize a phishing email: